ybbekele/OpenLANE-Sky130-Workshop/README.md

 ## Day 3 Design library cell using Magic Layout and ngspice characterization
 ### Concepts
 ### Lab Exercises
+PART I <br />

-The lab exercises for Day 3 are mainly focused on how to use ngspice to characterize cells and using Magic for DRC violation checking. <br />
+The lab exercises for Day 3 are mainly focused on how to use ngspice to characterize cells and using Magic for DRC violation checking.
+This part reports the lab activities related to ngspice and characterization of an inverter cell.<br />
 We started by cloning the github repo that is used to design an inverter cell from scratch.
 The gihub repo is:<br />
 https://github.com/nickson-jose/vsdstdcelldesign <br />
 It is cloned as shown in figure below